 31 May Do Women Stand a Chance Against Men in a Real Fight?

 Both men and women are capable of being aggressive and violent when the need arises.
 While is true that men are generally stronger than women it doesn’t mean a woman can’t fight a man.
 A lot depends on social conditioning from childhood.
 In many parts of the world, parents begin this conditioning in the way their children play and socialize.
-Boys are given toy guns, soccer balls or footballs to play and compete in sports.
-Girls, on the other hand, are given dolls, doll houses, “princess” outfits, toy mirrors and interact with similar girls.
+Boys are given toy guns, soccer balls, or footballs to play and compete in sports.
+Girls, on the other hand, are given dolls, dollhouses, “princess” outfits, toy mirrors, and interact with similar girls.
 This conditioning creates a behavior pattern that is carried into adulthood.
 Conditioning, however, works the other way as well.
-There’s an Israeli instructor, who is an excellent Krav Maga fighter, and she looks just like any other woman, except she can fight better than most men.
+I friend of mine, an Israeli instructor, is an excellent Krav Maga fighter, and she looks just like any other woman, except she can fight better than most men.
 She was an IDF soldier, like all Israelis and now trains men and women in Krav Maga.
 She is a perfect example that women can not only fight men but definitely have a chance in beating men in a real fight.

 Just like women can gain big muscles and strengthen their bodies, they can also condition their minds to fight aggressively and successfully against anyone.
 The physical and mental conditioning is a result of continuous training in proven, battle-tested fighting systems like Krav Maga.
 It takes a lot of commitment and consistency to see real results, but as the woman trains more she gains the necessary self-confidence to continue being committed and consistent which in turn increases her self-confidence and the cycle continues.

 In New York City, Krav Maga Experts is a gym facility that specializes in Krav Maga training.
-Here there are many women from all walks of life, sizes and ages training and committing to be the best fighter they can be.
-And just like Avivit Cohen, KME also has high ranking female instructors with real life-fighting experience.
+Here there are many women from all walks of life, sizes, and ages training and committing to being the best fighter they can be.
+And just like those female instructors mentioned above, KME also has trained hundreds of female students and instructors to become highly skilled in self-defense, with a real life-fighting experience.
 Both the female instructors and students train equally along the side of men.
 At KME the women don’t have a different set of pushups or exercises to do than the men because it is expected that they can perform equally just like their male counterparts.
 Likewise, the male fighters don’t expect the women to be weaker or less effective than they.